fcamuz/fcamuz.github.io/_posts/2019-07-08-king_county_housing_sales_price_prediction_model.markdown

 Most articles that I have read says that the magic happens in the modeling part.
 However, I have figured that the real magic happens after a good data wrangling session.
-Othervise your magic wand might turn your model in to a frog instead of a gorgeous dragon.
+Othervise your magic wand might turn your model in to a frog instead of a dragon.

 I will share my data scrubbing journey with you.
 It took me 1 week to complete this part.
 It finally made sense to me why so many people use  same dataset to do the same task which is price prediction but receives completely different results.

-Here is how I have done data scrubbing and  feature engineering before jumping in to modelling.
-Just bear with me.
-After obtaining the data, here comes data scrubbing step;
+Here is the roadmap that I have used in data scrubbing and feature engineering before jumping in to modelling.

-First thing I will check is the null values: I will use .isna() for that purpose.
-Before that, I will delete the id column which I do not need this feature for this project.

-df.drop(['id'], axis=1, inplace=True)

-df.isna().sum()

-The view feature has only 63 missing value, however, waterfront has 2376, and yr_renovated has 3842 null values out of 21597 observations.
-I will check each one of them individually to see what I can do for those missing values.
+### Unnecessary colums

+Get rid of unnecessary columns for your model.
+I deleted id column.

+### Null Values

+I use .isna()  method to see if the value is null in the row.
+Also .isna().sum() gives the total number of null values in each columns.

+view, waterfront and yr_renovated have null values.

+I have used .value_counts()  method and histogram plot to see their unique values and their counts and also their distribution.
+I also use .unique() to see the list of unique values in columns.

+for view and waterfront, most of the values are zero.
+So, converting all null values in to "0" does not hurt the model.
+I filled all the null values with 0s.

+for yr_renovated, it is a similar case.
+Too many 0s and some years indicating the year of renovation for the house.
+When I plot histiogram, total number of zeros are about 30 times more than total number of renovated house.
+So again, it is vice decision to convert null values in to ''0" .
+Also for the years renovated, I convert all the year values in to '1' indicating the house was renovated.
+It will save a lot of extra features that will go through the modeling.

+### Place Holders

+sq_basement has a '?' for 454 value. to fix this, I have used a holistic approach to see if the other columns would have infirmation to fill these values.
+I made and assumption that,  sq_basement is the differenec between sqft_living and sqft_above.
+I checked this assumption on the available data and confirmed that it is correct so, I fill the entire colums as: sq_basement values = sqft_living -  sqft_above.

+Then I plot and see the number of 0s are so big  again for the sake of keeping the number of features small, I converted the data 0s and 1s.